July 4, 2019, 1:01 pm

 Located about 1.5 hours south of the city, the cloud forest park of Chicaque is a real birder’s paradise, and with a comfortable lodge and excellent facilities, is just a lovely place to spend a weekend.
 A plethora of hummingbird species can be seen here, including the rare and endemic Black Inca, and the remarkable Golden-bellied Starfrontlet (for me, the most beautiful hummingbird in Colombia).
 The lodge balcony is the best place to observe colourful tanager species, including the spectacular Beryl-spangled and Flame-faced Tanagers, whilst a walk through the jungle will usually yield sightings of Green-and-black Fruiteater, Emerald Toucanet, and the near-endemic Moustached Brushfinch.
 Lucky observers can also spot wild sloths!

 Sumapaz and Chingaza paramos

 With two of Colombia’s most important paramo ecosystems located a couple of hours from the capital, there’s no excuse for birders not to get out and explore one of Colombia’s most varied and vital bird habitats.
-Chingaza is home to a small number of Andean Condors and is also a great place to spot wild Spectacled Bears, and both paramos are home to wonderful endemic species such as Brown-breasted Parakeet, Green-bearded Helmetcrest, Bogotá Rail and Apolinar’s Wren, as well as near-endemic specialities like Bronze-tailed Thornbill, Pale-bellied Tapaculo, Coppery-bellied Puffleg and Blue-throated Starfrontlet.
+Chingaza National Natural Park is home to a small number of Andean Condors and is also a great place to spot wild Spectacled Bears, and both paramos are home to wonderful endemic species such as Brown-breasted Parakeet, Green-bearded Helmetcrest, Bogotá Rail and Apolinar’s Wren, as well as near-endemic specialities like Bronze-tailed Thornbill, Pale-bellied Tapaculo, Coppery-bellied Puffleg and Blue-throated Starfrontlet.
 These wild landscapes are some of Colombia’s least-known national parks, yet are also some of the best birding sites in the country.